Fine art photography by Marco Aurelio.

-Born and raised at the foot of the South-American Andes to a family of generational farmers, I was exposed to native oral histories, pre-Columbian indigenous ritual-art and cosmologies, magical-realism experiences, and sociopolitical upheaval.
-I have a Liberal Arts degree from New York University that includes coursework in European history, anthropology, and Western philosophy.
-I have completed coursework in photography from The International Center of Photography and The School of Visual Arts; archaeology and anthropology from The City College at CUNY; and writing and music history from Columbia University.
-Backgrounds in photojournalism, portrait and commercial photography inform my fine art photography practice.
+Born and raised at the foot of the South American Andes within a family of generational farmers, I was exposed to native oral traditions, pre-Columbian indigenous art and cosmologies, magical-realism experiences, and the sociopolitical dynamics of the region.
+I earned a Liberal Arts degree from New York University, which encompassed studies in European history, anthropology, and Western philosophy.
+Starting as a self-taught photographer, I enhanced my craft by attending courses at The International Center of Photography and The School of Visual Arts in New York City.
+Following a strong academic curiosity, I ventured into archaeology and anthropology at The City College at CUNY and deepened my understanding of writing, music history, and anthropology at Columbia University.
+Journeys through photojournalism, editorial and portrait photography, combined with interests as varied as ontology, Eastern philosophy, physics, and the metaphysical elements in the fiction of Jorge Luis Borges, continue to shape and inform my fine art photography practice.
 Today, New York City is both my home and a creative sanctuary.

 Los Trabajos y Los Dias, Official Selection, XV Annual Latin-American Documentary Photography Exhibition.
 Antioquia Museum.
 Medellin, Colombia, 2009.